01The Dead Cat Bounce Explained

 Take a short position only once the price starts to drop again.
 By waiting for the price to start dropping, after nearing the open price, the day trader has more confirmation it actually is a dead cat bounce.

 Using the Finviz stock screener, choose Signal: Top Losers, to see the stocks which have gapped down in the morning.
-Upgrade to Elite Finviz for real-time quotes and pre-market data (very useful for this strategy).
+Upgrade to Elite Finviz for real-time quotes and pre-market data.
 Set Average Volume to at least 500,000 or 1,000,000 to assure all the stocks generated on the list have adequate volume for day trading.

 03Stop Losses and Price Targets